sergiocorreia/reghdfe/Readme.md

 # REGHDFE: Linear and IV/GMM Regressions With Many Fixed Effects

-## News:
+## Recent Updates

-### (28feb2017) `reghdfe 4.1` has been released.
-It is a *major* update and some options have changed.

-#### Changelog:
+* version 4.1 28feb2017: rewriten in Mata with the `ftools` package
+    - 3-10x faster thanks to [`ftools`](https://github.com/sergiocorreia/ftools/) command (use it if you have large datasets)
     - Several minor bugs have been fixed, in particular some that did not allow complex factor variables in the regression.
     - `reghdfe` is now written entirely as a Mata object.
 For an example of how to use it to write other programs, see [here](https://github.com/sergiocorreia/ivreg2_demo/blob/master/hdfe_example.do)
-- The new version is 3-10x faster than the latest release
     - Additional estimation options are now supported, including [LSMR](http://web.stanford.edu/group/SOL/software/lsmr/) and [pruning of degree-1 vertices](https://arxiv.org/abs/1301.6628).
+- version 4.2 06apr2017: solve some numerical accuracy issues ([bugfixes](https://github.com/sergiocorreia/reghdfe/commit/79a8c0134ea089f93811be404a5405c38b5a596a))
+- version 4.3 07jun2017: speed up estimation with fixed slopes (precompute `inv(xx)`)

 ####  Things to be aware of: